adminkov7/WatchMan-Site7/readme.txt

 13. Managing the mailbox from this plugin

 == Changelog ==

+= 3.0.0 =
+* Introduced a new role Analyst wms7.
+* Users with this role have access to the admin panel for limited control of the WatchMan-Site7 plugin.
+* Protect your site from spam comments and gross attacks using Google reCAPTCHA.
+* Built-in console for managing WordPress environment.

-= 2.1.0 =
+= 2.2.9 =
-Expanded the functionality of the widget
+* Managing banners on the main page of the plugin (hide / show).

-= 2.2.1 =
-Automatic screen refresh mode using SSE technology (Server-Sent Events)

-= 2.2.2 =
-The code is optimized.
-The work of modal windows has been improved

-= 2.2.3 =
-Managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com

-= 2.2.4 =
+= 2.2.8 =
-SSE technology is used in the control of new, unread emails
+* The code is optimized according to the WordPress coding standard.

+== Upgrade Notice ==

-= 2.2.5 =
+= 3.0.0 =
-Improved and extended HELP, added pictures, optimized code
+Stable version for users.
+Users with this role have access to the admin panel for limited control of the WatchMan-Site7 plugin.
+Protect your site from spam comments and gross attacks using Google reCAPTCHA.

-= 2.2.6 =
+= 2.2.9 =
-Sending an email message to a registered website visitor
+Stable version for users.
+Banner Management.

-= 2.2.7 =
+= 2.2.8 =
-Website visitor blocking by his login
+Stable version for users.

 == Frequently Asked Questions ==